-Measure Allocation to measures relevant for Natura 2000 Current spending on measures relevant for Natura 2000 Comments (relevance, experience to-date, challenges for the next period)

-EU National EU National

-Management and monitoring of fisheries and aquaculture activities in Natura 2000 sites €2,779,500 €2,779,500 €1,279,126 €1,279,126 The Marine Biodiversity Scheme was implemented under Ireland's EMFF Programme for the purpose of supporting implementation of the Habitats, Birds, MSFD Directives and CFP Regulation.
-The Scheme is implemented under articles 29, 40 and 80 of the EMFF.
+Measure Allocation to r relevant for N measures atura 2000 Current spending on measures relevant for Natura 2000 Comments (relevance, experience to-date, challenges for the next period) Management and monitoring of fisheries and aquaculture activities in Natura 2000 sites £0 €2,779,500 €2,779,500 €0 €1,279,126 €1,279,126 The Marine Biodiversity Scheme was implemented under Ireland's EMFF Programme for the purpose of supporting implementation of the Habitats, Birds, MSFD Directives and CFP Regulation.
+The Scheme is implemented under articles 29, 40 and 80 EMFF.
 The Scheme has an overall financial allocation of €9.4m for the EMFF period 2014-20 and this is expected to be fully used.
-A similar level of investment in Natura 2000 is anticipated in the period 2021-27.
+A similar level of investment is Natura 2000 is anticipated in the period 2021-27.
 The Marine Institute, Ireland's marine research agency, is the sole eligible beneficiary.
 Some 23 Natura 2000 related projects have been approved to date under the Marine Biodiversity Scheme.
 A further 15 projects, while not specifically for Natura 2000, may benefit habitats and species in Natura 2000 sites.

-Subtotal

-TOTAL €5,559,000 €2,558,252
+Subtotal TOTAL €5,559,000 €2,558,252